zgraceman/Patient-Appointment-Platform/README.md

-# MedcareBookingSystem
+# Patient Appointment Platform
-Capstone Project for Per Scholas Full Stack Java Training.
+Capstone and personal project for Per Scholas Full Stack Java Training.
 This application is designed for users/patients who need to book an appointment with a medical professional.

 ## Features
 - Symptom selector